Application Process FAQs

 Application requirements vary by program.
 Refer to the application checklist for your program of interest by visiting the Admission Deadlines and Requirements page and select your program for a complete list of application requirements.

-The general GRE is required for the following programs:
+The GRE is not required for any USC Rossier programs.

 Please have your official test scores sent from the testing agency directly to USC.
 Only scores received directly from the testing service are considered official.
-USC does not accept self-reported test scores.
+USC does not accept self-reported english proficiency scores.

 USC’s ETS school code is 4852.
-Applicants taking the GRE or TOEFL should use this code to ensure USC receives your official test results.
+Applicants taking the TOEFL should use this code to ensure USC receives your official test results.
 No department code is required.

 If you are sending IELTS scores, please select “University of Southern California” from the list of schools available for official score submission.

-Applicants to the Master of Arts in Teaching (MAT), Master of Arts in Teaching – Teaching English to Speakers of Other Languages (TESOL) credential track and World Masters in Language Teaching (WMLT) credential track programs will be required to complete the CBEST and CSET.
-For more information on this requirement, visit one of the following Credentialing Requirements pages:
+Applicants to the Master of Arts in Teaching (MAT), Master of Arts in Teaching – Teaching English to Speakers of Other Languages (MAT-TESOL) (credential track only) program may use a number different methods to satisfy the basic skills and subject matter requirements, including, but not limited to, taking the CBEST and CSET tests.
+For more information, visit one of the following Credential Requirements pages:

-- Credentialing Requirements for MAT-TESOL or WMLT credential track students
+- Credential Requirements for MAT-TESOL credential track students

 Letters of recommendation should come from supervisors or colleagues who can comment on the value you have added to your workplace or former instructors who can describe your ability to perform well in graduate-level courses.